-Martin County Board of Education Internet Acceptable Use Form
+Martin County Board of Education Policy for INTERNET ACCEPTABLE USE

 II.
 Rules for Use

-- Internet access at school is intended to be used for class assignments, educational or careerdevelopment research, and personal research that does not violate the other provisions of this policy, in accordance with local and state educational objectives.
+1) Internet access at school is intended to be used for class assignments, educational or career-development research, and personal research that does not violate the other provisions of this policy, in accordance with local and state educational objectives.
 Other uses of school access are to be considered inappropriate, and are not allowed.

-- Students should not disrupt or attempt to disrupt the functioning of the MCS network communications or equipment in any manner, nor should they gain or attempt to gain unauthorized access to the MCS network or any electronic records maintained by any other organization (hacking).
+2. Students should not disrupt or attempt to disrupt the functioning of the MCS network communications or equipment in any manner, nor should they gain or attempt to gain unauthorized access to the MCS network r any electronic records maintained by any other organization (hacking).

-- Demonstrating security problems (such as someone else’s password, personal information, or access to restricted network software) to others or failure to notify the teacher and/or staff member of the problem.
+- 7. Demonstrating security problems (such as someone else’s password, personal information, or access to restricted network software) to others or failure to notify the teacher and/or staff

 III.
 General Principles

-- Martin County Schools does not guarantee the service it is providing, including delays, loss of data or connections, service interruptions, and e- mail deliveries.
+3) Martin County Schools does not guarantee the service it is providing, including delays, loss of data or connections, service interruptions, and e- mail deliveries.
 Martin County Schools does not control the material available on the Internet, and cannot be responsible for inaccurate data or offensive material encountered on the World Wide Web.

 IV.
 Disciplinary Actions